George AFB’s Atmospheric Nuclear Weapons Testing Decontamination Centers

 Location:

-the first plant in the United States to assemble atomic weapons for the AEC
+The first plant in the United States to assemble atomic weapons for the AEC

 Canoga Avenue